Lithia Springs High School: STEM Magnet Program

 Lithia Springs High School is home to Douglas County's Science, Technology, Engineering, and Mathematics (STEM) Magnet program.
 Use of Project Lead the Way's (PLTW) specialized curriculum in Biomedical Science, Computer Science, and Engineering distinguishes the STEM Magnet program from all other STEM pathways offered in DCSS.
 Three separate agencies, each with its own rigorous and comprehensive certification process, have recognized the quality and value of the LSHS STEM program: the Georgia Department of Education (2016), Cognia Accreditation, formally AdvancED (2017), and the National Institute for STEM Education (2019).

-With personalized learning opportunities, STEM students are empowered to work collaboratively on complex, open-ended tasks.
+With personalized learning opportunities, STEM students are instructed to work collaboratively on complex, open-ended tasks.
 Through an inquiry-based approach for building knowledge and blended learning experiences, instructors develop a more inclusive, interactive and creative approach to teaching.
 As a result, students develop self confidence, independence, and pride in their accomplishments as they use newly acquired content knowledge to explore, design, test, modify, and solve problems which exist in the real world.

 Graduates of the STEM program satisfy a diverse array of rigorous expectations, including AP and Dual Enrollment courses, to develop a comprehensive portfolio and résumé for their post-secondary endeavors.